 Bill Muirhead, front, is running for the Nova Scotia Liberals in Pictou Centre.
-Pictured in back from left are his wife Vera with supporters Norm and Anne MacLeod.
+Pictured in back from left are his mother Vera with supporters Norm and Anne MacLeod.
 JOHN BRANNEN – THE NEWS

 Bill Muirhead is used to working on the frontlines.
 Working as first responder since he was 16 with MacDonald Brothers ambulance service and later as a police officer and paramedic, he’s spent his life helping people and being a voice for victims.
 Now he wants the chance to be the voice for Pictou Centre residents.